wiesty/adb/SECURITY.md

 ## Public CI Warning

 Do not run production backups on public or untrusted CI runners.
-Use self-hosted runners you control, especially when accessing private LAN services such as MinIO.
+Use runners and infrastructure you control.